Scholarships Available

 - Financial need, particularly if student may not otherwise be able to afford to attend college

-Up to three, two-year renewable scholarships for graduating seniors who attend All Saints Catholic Church in Fremont, Michigan.
+To be awarded to graduating seniors who attend All Saints Catholic Church in Fremont, Michigan

 - Students must be involved in church, school, and community

-One, non-renewable scholarship awarded to a graduating senior from Fremont High School.
+To be awarded to a graduating senior from Fremont High School

 - Preference to applicants pursuing a career in sports medicine or athletics

-One, non-renewable award to a graduating high school senior from Hesperia High School.
+To be awarded to a graduating high school senior from Hesperia High School

 - Pursing a secondary education degree or any education degree